 Leave a Guard

 Leaving someone at the campsite to keep watch is one way to prevent a thief from snooping around.
 Another option is to make friends with neighboring campers.
 Offer to help each other keep an eye on the respective campsites.
-This may be risky, as there is no way to tell if they are good, honest people, but it’s better than simply leaving the camp completely unattended.
+This may be risky, as there is no way to tell if they are reasonable, honest people, but it’s better than simply leaving the camp completely unattended.

-Additionally, any items hidden must be in waterproof containers to prevent moisture, insects or wild animals from gaining access to them.
+Additionally, any items hidden must be in waterproof containers to prevent moisture, insects, or wild animals from gaining access to them.
 This also tends to limit the size of what might be hidden.

-Setting up systems around the camp such as motion detectors, wireless cameras, and/or lights are other options to deter thieves.
+Setting up systems around the camp, such as motion detectors, wireless cameras, and/or lights, are other options to deter thieves.
 Unfortunately, these generally require a sizable investment and are a dead giveaway when being set up.

 No one can steal from a camp they can’t find.
-Setting up camp in secluded areas, away from the average weekend camper.
+Setting up camp in secluded areas, away from the average weekend-camper.
 The benefit here is there aren’t other people to interfere with a pleasant camping experience.
 The drawback is that it can be hard to let others know where to look for you if things go wrong.
 The more remote the location, the longer it will take Search and Rescue (SAR) to arrive.

 On the off chance that another group of campers arrives here, it will make it pretty obvious who the culprit is if something were to go missing.